Louisville Cardinals football: Card March

 The University of Louisville football program created its annual Card March tradition prior to all home football contests to help bring fans out to the stadium earlier and to give the football team added inspiration before the game.
 The tradition began when the team buses would stop on Denny Crum Overpass on Central Ave and walked through the tunnel towards the stadium.
 Changes arrived in 2013 with the Card March beginning approximately two hours and 15 minutes prior to the announced (example 1:15 p.m. for Sunday's 3:30 p.m. kickoff).
 The team buses will drop the players off at Floyd Street at the south end of the stadium, which is the entrance to the Bronze D/E lots.
 After exiting the buses, the team will proceed to enter Gate 4 and then head into the stadium.
 Fans are encouraged to arrive early and greet the players with the assistance of the UofL marching band, cheerleaders, and Ladybirds.
 Fans should take note, if there are any bad weather conditions during the scheduled Card March times, that the team will proceed to the back of the Howard Schnellenberger Football Complex and will not travel to the designated Card March location.

 Johnny Unitas statue

-In Cardinal Stadium, on the flight deck, sits the legendary quarterback himself.
-One of UofL's most celebrated athletes, Johnny U's number 16 jersey is the only football Cardinal jersey with both it and the number retired.
-This statue helps commemorate Unitas' stellar career, as football players give him a rub for good luck before taking the field.
+The Cardinals stadium houses a statue of former Cardinals quarterback Johnny Unitas.
+Current Cardinals football players often rub Unitas' statue for good luck before their games.